andrefigueira/python-trading-bot/README.md

 * `strategies.moving_average.MovingAverageCross` – simple moving average crossover
 * `strategies.rsi_reversion.RSIReversion` – buys when RSI is oversold and sells when overbought
-* `strategies.scalping.MomentumScalper` – trades bar-to-bar momentum for quick scalps
+* `strategies.scalping.MomentumScalper` – uses a short-term moving average to scalp momentum
-* `strategies.swing.SwingBreakout` – swing strategy buying breakouts and selling breakdowns
+* `strategies.swing.SwingBreakout` – breakout strategy with a trend filter for swing trades
 * `strategies.composite.CompositeStrategy` – combine multiple strategies together

 Use them in your `config.yaml` like so: